-In this example I will be exporting events.
+In this example, I will be exporting events.

-Install the plugin, navigate to All Export and select New Export.
-You will be able to select Specific Post Type or to add a manual Query to run.
-We are selecting Events in this case:
+Install the plugin, navigate to All Export, and select ‘New Export.’
+You will be able to select a Specific Post Type or add a manual Query to run.
+We are selecting Events for this example:

-With premium, you will be able to filter results and only get Events that you need.
-Like specific ID, title...
+With premium, you can filter results and only get the Events you need, like specific ID, title, etc.

-Select Export type, we are going with CSV (you can choose different types) and proceed to the final page.
+Select Export type.
+We are going with CSV (you can choose different types) and proceed to the final page.

-Here you can check some of the advanced options, set this to run on cron, and other tweaks to avoid script timing out.
+Here you can check some of the advanced options, set this to run on cron, and make other tweaks to avoid script timing out.